Sidex71/ULMnet/README.md

 <img src="man/figures/README-example-1.png" width="100%" />

-A more comprehensive guide on the usage of the ULM package can be found in the full tutorials below
+A more comprehensive guide on the usage of the ULM package can be found in the full tutorials below (check also the package vignettes or web article)

 ``` r
 #########################################################################################